 “Phoenix is one of the most welcoming cities,” says Fornelli. “… [C]orporations are getting more involved in the community because they … understand how important the LGBTQ+ community is.
 Everybody wants to be part of it.”

-In 2020, event organizers anticipated more than 65,000 revelers at the two-day festival.
+For 2022, event organizers are anticipating more than 50,000 revelers at the two-day festival.
 For visitors, where to stay is an important consideration.
 And, with nearly 500 hotels and resorts in Greater Phoenix, the possibilities are as diverse as those seeking them out.

-“The hospitality industry opens their doors wide open,” says Ryan Thomas, formerly the senior sales manager at Residence Inn/Courtyard by Marriott Phoenix Downtown.
+“The hospitality industry throws its doors wide open,” says Ryan Thomas, formerly the senior sales manager at Residence Inn/Courtyard by Marriott Phoenix Downtown.
 “We have a robust lineup of incredible hotels – from select service to luxury resorts – across Phoenix.
 No matter what you are looking for, know that you are coming into a very inclusive environment.”

-Pride is more than a weekend celebration in Phoenix – it’s a year-round priority, and it shows.
-As Phoenix Pride prepares to celebrate “40 Years of Fortitude” (for the second time), it does so with a respectful nod to those who took a stand for equal rights over the years and with an open invitation to all.
+Pride is more than a weekend celebration in Phoenix – it’s a year-round priority.
+And that was especially evident in 2021, Phoenix Pride celebrated “40 Years of Fortitude," with a respectful nod to those who took a stand for equal rights over the years.

-“Our government leaders are so supportive of LGBTQ+ issues, and that’s important,” says Fornelli, adding that both a rainbow and transgender flag flew from the state Capitol and from city hall last year, commemorating the 50th anniversary of Stonewall and the 20th anniversary of the transgender pride flag, which was created in Phoenix.
+“Our government leaders are so supportive of LGBTQ+ issues, and that’s important,” says Fornelli, adding that both a rainbow and transgender flag flew from the state Capitol and from city hall, commemorating the 50th anniversary of Stonewall and the 20th anniversary of the transgender pride flag, which was created in Phoenix.

 Phoenix Mayor Kate Gallego made a proclamation in 2019 for each milestone anniversary, asking residents to remember and recognize the impact they had on our LGBTQ+ community.
 “The Mayor’s Office, Councilwoman Laura Pastor and Secretary of State Katie Hobbs were instrumental in making this happen,” says Phoenix Pride via its website.